NavnishPandey/Funding_amount_prediction/README.md

 1. **Data Collection and Understanding:**

-   * Synthetic data was generated for the features including longitude, latitude, lender count, population density, and precipitation.
+   * Augmented data was generated for the features including longitude, latitude, lender count, population density, and precipitation.

 2. **Data Preprocessing:**